If you’re shopping for DJ software, but aren’t quite sure yet what you’re looking for…

 And now for the final pick…

-Like most open-source software it has a very active and helpful community, and the program is as complete as any other of this list.
+With Mixxx, the community appears to be very active and helpful, and the program is as complete as any on this list.

 Check it out: